Atimca/Reactive-programming-Article/README.md

 }
 ```

-Also `Observable` should allow to `subscribe` of consumer of this data.
+The most interesting part that `Observable` should allow to `subscribe` of consumer of this data.
 And via changing of this data in `Observable` `Observer` neads to know about this changes.

 ```swift
 class Observable<Element> {